 The natural ingredients like aloe vera, rosemary and tea tree oil work to detoxify the scalp and encourage a healthy mane.
 Like when you vow to turn over a new leaf after a particularly heavy weekend.
 Think of it as a salad, for your head.

 Some feel it’s a marketing gimmick (but aren’t all hair regrowth shampoos?!)
 And the majority are really happy with the results.
 They say it leaves locks soft and shiny.
-They mention that it smells great, that it reduces the speed of hair fall and that it doesn’t irritate or dry out the scalp (unlike some other topical treatments).
+They mention that it smells great (although weirdly, my husband thought it smelled like baked beans!), that it reduces the speed of hair fall and that it doesn’t irritate or dry out the scalp (unlike some other topical treatments).

 Green-conscious people, you’re onto a winner!
 This certified organic shampoo is made with 75% certified organic ingredients and 25% naturally derived ingredients.
 Plus it’s free from harmful chemicals like parabens and sulfates.